-All staff understand that safeguarding is "everyone's responsibility" and must act swiftly when any concerns are disclosed or events witnessed.
+All staff understand that safeguarding is "everyone's responsibility" and must act swiftly when any concerns are disclosed, or events witnessed.

-Everyone who encounters children, and their families (or carers) has a role to play in safeguarding and should ensure their approach is child centred: this means considering at all times what is in the best interests of the child.
+Everyone who encounters children, and their families (or carers) has a role to play in safeguarding and should ensure their approach is child centred: this means always considering what is in the best interests of the child.